PassFort/integration-docs/source/includes/_03-demo-checks.html.md

 zero.

-There are no requirements on what the result of the check must be, but if the check is being re-sold, at least one non-zero charge must be returned.
+There are no requirements on what the result of the check must be, but if the check is being resold, at least one non-zero charge must be returned.
 The usual rules also still apply: the total amount charged must be no greater than the maximum specified in your integration's configuration.

 #### `ERROR_INVALID_CREDENTIALS` <span style="float:right">Required</span>

-Your integration return a result as if a customer with a direct commercial relationship has provided credentials that have been rejected by the data provider.
+Your integration must return a result as if a customer with a direct commercial relationship has provided credentials that have been rejected by the data provider.